Jeep CJ: CJ-7

-The Jeep CJ-7 featured a wheelbase 10 in longer than that of the CJ-5, with its curved side entry cutouts partially squared up to accommodate hinged doors.
+The Jeep CJ-7 had a wheelbase 10 in longer than that of the CJ-5, with its curved side entry cutouts partially squared up to accommodate hinged doors.
 The other main difference between CJ-5 and CJ-7 was in the chassis, which consisted of two parallel longitudinal main C-section rails.
 To help improve vehicle handling and stability, the rear section of the chassis stepped out to allow the springs and shock absorbers to be mounted closer to the outside of the body.
 It was introduced for the 1976 model year, with a total of 379,299 built during eleven years of production.

 Transmission options included the standard part-time two-speed transfer case, automatic, and an optional new automatic all-wheel drive system called Quadra-Trac.
 Other features included an optional molded hardtop and steel doors.
 The CJ-7 was also available in Renegade and Laredo models.
-Distinguished by their different body decals, the Laredo model featured highback leather bucket seats, a tilting steering wheel, and a chrome package that included the bumpers, front grill cover, and side mirrors.
+Distinguished by their different body decals, the Laredo model featured highback leather bucket seats, a tilting steering wheel, and a chrome package that included the bumpers, front grille cover, and side mirrors.
 An optional Trak-Lok rear differential was available, too.

 The final drive ratios of the CJ-7 were different for each type of engine: the 145 cuin diesel was mated to the 4.10 ratio axle (in both Renegade and Laredo), while the 258 cuin straight six and 150 cuin four-cylinder used 3.73 and AMC V8 304-powered models (produced 1976–1981, which became part of the Golden Eagle version) used the 3.55 ratio axles.